AdobeXD/plugin-samples/reference/scenegraph.md

 Artboard container node.
 All Artboards must be children of the root node (they cannot be nested), and they must be placed below all pasteboard content in the z order.

 Artboards can have a background fill, but the stroke, shadow, and blur settings are all ignored.
+Artboards cannot be locked or hidden, or have opacity < 100%.

 If a node is changed to overlap an Artboard, it will automatically become a child of the artboard when the operation finishes, and similar if a node is changed to no longer overlap an Artboard.